GenomicsAotearoa/hts_workshop_mpi/docs/level1/33_illumina_filtering.md

     * Teaching: 30 minutes
     * Exercises: 15 minutes

+!!! circle-info "Objectives and Key points"

     #### Objectives

     * Be able to perform quality filtering to remove adapter and barcode regions, as well as low quality sequence regions.

     #### Keypoints

     * Sequences can be filtered to remove low quality sequences and sequencing artefacts using `fastp`.

 ---